pmaconi/TwitterGoggles/README.md

 TwitterGoggles
 ==============
-A Python 3.3adaptation of the PHP program "Twitter Zombie", originally developed for the Twitter Search API version 1.0.
+A Python 3.3 adaptation of the PHP program "Twitter Zombie", originally developed for the Twitter Search API version 1.0.
 This new project is built for the Twitter Search API version 1.1.

 Dependencies